PauloHJ/ProyectoFinal_SistemasEmbebidosFJ21/README.md

 The Proyect were development by the students of the Embedded Systems Class Period February - June 2021 of the Instituto Tecnológico y de Estudios Superiores de Monterrey (ITESM) Campus Queretaro.

-The manuals of the borad provided are owned by [Xilink Company](https://www.xilinx.com/) and [Digilent Company](https://store.digilentinc.com/)
+The manuals of the board provided are owned by [Xilink Company](https://www.xilinx.com/) and [Digilent Company](https://store.digilentinc.com/)

 The development and creation of this project is exclusively academic, so the use of this is only to disseminate the possible applications of Verilog in a field-programmable gate array (FPGA).